kylefoxaustin/nanochat/README.md

 This fork is maintained by [@kylefoxaustin](https://github.com/kylefoxaustin).
 Contributions are welcome!

 If you:
-- Have improvements for single-GPU training
+- Have improvements for single-GPU or CPU training
-- Find optimizations for other GPU models
+- Find optimizations for other hardware configurations
 - Want to share your training results
 - Have bug fixes or documentation improvements